About

 I love nineteenth-century history.
 I go through life wondering what the Great Stink of 1858 in London actually smelled like, and haunted by the knowledge that Jeremy Bentham’s preserved skeleton is sitting upright in a cabinet on the University College London campus.
 (His head is secured in its own box.)
 Sometimes I’m accused of being a Victorian ghost—but I’m a friendly spirit.

 As a public historian, I believe in making these stories widely known and available outside academia.
-I love putting my research skills and historical knowledge to use on behalf of museums and other similar institutions, especially by developing creative programming to highlight histories that are hidden in plain sight.
+I love putting my research skills and historical knowledge to use on behalf of museums and other institutions, especially by developing creative programming to highlight histories that are hidden in plain sight.

 I am also an avid writer with an enthusiasm for obscure, unsettling facts and biographical detail.
 I have published on topics including Victorian divorce law, opera, and the women’s rights movement.
 See my “Writing” page for more information.